ramonfontes/reproducible-research/mininet-wifi/scalabilityTest/README.md

 ### Requirements to reproduce the results of this work:
 * Mininet-WiFi
-* Further requirements are installed during the Mininet-WiFi installation.
+* Further requirements are installed when you install Mininet-WiFi.

 ### How to reproduce this work:
 * Run the code with **python code.py**